Skip to content

 hydrogen atom electron transitions

 Electron transitions in the hydrogen atom, along with the wavelengths of the resultant photons, showcase the effect of binding energy and the relationship between the electron and the proton in quantum physics.
 The Bohr model of the atom provides the coarse (or rough, or gross) structure of these energy levels.
-Hydrogen’s strongest transition is Lyman-alpha (n=2 to n=1), but its second strongest is visible: Balmer-alpha (n=3 to n=2), which emits visible (red) light at a wavelength of 656 nanometers.
+Hydrogen’s brightest atomic transition is Lyman-alpha (n=2 to n=1), but its second brightest is visible: Balmer-alpha (n=3 to n=2), which emits visible (red) light at a wavelength of 656 nanometers.
+The energy lost by an electron cascading down the energy levels gets emitted in the form of photons.

 Credit: OrangeDog and Szdori/Wikimedia Commons